Classification

 Special workflow configuration

-• Metrics: during the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is enabled.
+During the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is True.
 In the case of classification the accuracy, precision, recall, and F1 are calculated.
 Apart from that, the confusion matrix is also printed.

 Run